robertmuth/Cwerg/Docs/backend_porting.md

  like RISC V.

  The process is divided into the following steps
- 1. Implement an instruction encode/decoder for target
+ 1. Implement an instruction encode/decoder for the target ISA
- 2. Implement the code selector
+ 2. Implement the code/instruction selector which expands Cwerg IR instructions in to target instructions.

  ### Target Instruction Encoder/Decoder